syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 ---
 layout: post
-title: Getting Started with Maui DataForm control | Syncfusion
+title: Getting Started with .NET MAUI DataForm control | Syncfusion
-description: Learn here about getting started with Syncfusion Maui DataForm (SfDataForm) control, its elements and more.
+description: Learn here about getting started with Syncfusion .NET MAUI DataForm (SfDataForm) control.
 platform: Maui
 control: SfDataForm
 documentation: ug
 ---

-# Getting Started with Maui DataForm (SfDataForm)
+# Getting Started with .NET MAUI DataForm (SfDataForm)

-This section provides a quick overview of how to get started with the .NET Maui DataForm(SfDataForm) for Maui and also provides a walk-through to configure the .NET MAUI DataForm control in a real-time scenario.
+This section provides a quick overview of how to get started with the .NET MAUI DataForm(SfDataForm) for .NET MAUI and also provides a walk-through to configure the .NET MAUI DataForm control in a real-time scenario.

 ## Creating an application using the .NET MAUI DataForm